fedelesharon/streetfood-site/README.md

 Written by Fedelis Sharon Muingo

-The following are the photos i have used
+The following are the image paths I have used

 C:\Users\OWNER\Desktop\images\images\image 1.png